You have done your best in 2018. You want to change and/or improve something in 2019. So it’s pretty normal to go ahead with new year resolution.

 My resolutions for 2017 will be mainly on 3 things: 1.
 Health 2.
 Learning 3.
 Creation

 Below, as I have done in the last 3 yeas, let me briefly explain my analysis on how I came up with this (and I will explain why I bolded only number 3 above).
 Continue reading →

 This year has a little bit more than 6 months, which means it is almost half way through the year 2016.
 Instead of saying “Ah…Time flies” and letting it go, let’s take a moment and look at the New Year resolutions, the ones many people, including me, made 6 months ago.

-According to an article on New Year resolution, the following shows how many of resolutions are maintained as time goes on (surveyed in the U.S.):
+According to one study, the following shows how many of resolutions are maintained as time goes on (surveyed in the U.S.):

 – Past the first week: 75%